| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 ( |

-Inherits from the trigrid
+Inherits from the trigrid class.

 The grid structure functions as a frame for data graining, plotting and